Urokinase: Function

-The PLAU gene encodes a serine protease involved in degradation of the extracellular matrix and possibly tumor cell migration and proliferation.
+The PLAU gene encodes a serine protease involved in the degradation of the extracellular matrix and possibly tumor cell migration and proliferation.
 A specific polymorphism in this gene may be associated with late-onset Alzheimer disease and also with decreased affinity for fibrin-binding.
 The protein encoded by this gene converts plasminogen to plasmin by specific cleavage of an Arg-Val bond in plasminogen.
 This gene's proprotein is cleaved at a Lys-Ile bond by plasmin to form a two-chain derivative in which a single disulfide bond connects the amino-terminal A-chain to the catalytically active, carboxy-terminal B-chain.
 This two-chain derivative is also called HMW-uPA (high molecular weight uPA).
 HMW-uPA can be further processed into LMW-uPA (low molecular weight uPA) by cleavage of chain A into a short chain A (A1) and an amino-terminal fragment.
 LMW-uPA is proteolytically active but does not bind to the uPA receptor.